 Sometime later Younghee finds herself on the beach, uh, alone.
 The ground beckons and she pulls herself down.
 Hong frames her lying on the sand, back to the camera and the ocean rolling ahead, with the kind of clear contours he rarely favors.
 Becalmed and weirdly monumental, this image pushes the film towards its final destination.

 A film crew materializes just down the beach offering beers and a chance reunion with the director.
 Hong devises another dinner scene to bring Younghee and her former lover together.
-A new woman on his arm, the director plays host as his sycophantic students spit cinema theory back and forth.
+A new woman on his arm, the director plays host while his sycophantic students spit cinema theory back and forth.
 “Personal stories are boring,” says Younghee, cutting to the chase.
 “But it’s also important how it’s made,” per the students.
 “Subject isn’t important,” replies the director.
 Hong is winking here, clearly, but also obfuscating.
-The subject isn’t just important; for the first time, it’s everything.
+The subject isn’t just important; for the first time with Hong, it’s practically everything.

-The most charged sit-down meal in a filmography filled with them concludes when the director reads a passage from a book selected specially for his guest.
+The most charged sit-down meal in a filmography filled with them concludes when the director reads a passage from a book specifically selected for his unexpected guest.
 Struggling through the words, he preaches to “start from what is highest.”
-Given his new squeeze shunted into the corner of the frame in quiet humiliation, this life advice rings a bit hollow.
+Given that his newest squeeze is shunted into the corner of the frame in quiet humiliation, this life advice rings a bit hollow.
 He breaks down, Younghee leaves, and suddenly she’s prone on the beach again.

 Hong and Kim are happy, by all appearances.
 On the Beach at Night Alone offers them no well-wishes.
 The artist couple lacerate themselves with this warped mirror film.
 They enact an alternate reality of separation and solitude that, for the moment, does not exist, but which lies forever in wait, a possible future always threatening the present.
 And when the future does arrive, the best you can do is wipe the sleep from your eyes, acknowledge that you haven’t figured it all out and that you’re probably unqualified to love anyways, and get moving, alone.